schmitzi89/schmitzi89.github.io/_posts/2023-12-10-oo-vs-functional.md

 Furthermore, it has a method `call` which will do the matrix multiplications and return the transformed input.
 The most important aspect to notice is that an object contains a local environment which means that methods and properties live in the environment of the object.

 But why don´t we just implement it as a simple function without local environments?
 Because from a mathematical perspective, a dense layer is just a simple function.
-We can manage everything that is important for the function outside of the function and pass it as a variables .
+We can manage everything that is important for the function outside of it and pass it as a variables .
 The following would be a simple `layer_naive_dense` function which does just that:

 ```R
 layer_naive_dense <- function(inputs, W, b, activation) {